Joint constraints from cosmic shear, galaxy-galaxy lensing and galaxy clustering: internal tension as an indicator of

 \subsection{Free parameters, sampling and priors}

 All likelihood analyses used in this work are carried out within the framework of \blockfont{CosmoSIS}\footnote{\url{https://cosmosis.readthedocs.io/en/latest/}} \citep{zuntz15}.
 Our main results make use of the \blockfont{PolyChord} \citep{handley15} nested sampling algorithm\footnote{500 live points, $\mathrm{num\_repeats} = 30$, $\mathrm{tolerance} = 0.01$} (see \citealt{campos22} Appendix D for a comparison with the \blockfont{MultiNest} sampling algorithm for our Y3 setup).
 When discussing best fit values in the following sections we use $10\times$ oversampled chains generated by \blockfont{PolyChord}, in the same way as \citet*{y3-cosmicshear2} and \citet{deskids23}.
-This reduces sampling noise, and is effectively equivalent to running a likelihood maximiser.
+The core idea here is to save extra samples in parameter space, between the ones included in the final \blockfont{PolyChord} chain.
+This increases the density of samples and so reduces sampling noise, effectively being equivalent to running a likelihood maximiser.
 When calculating degrees of freedom (e.g. for $p-$values), we use an estimate for the effective number of parameters $N_{\rm par, eff}$ rather than the naive value.
-This is given by the expression $N_{\rm par, eff} = N_{\rm par, nai} - \mathrm{Tr}[C_\Pi^{-1}C_{\rm p}]$, where $C_\Pi^{-1}$ and $C_{\rm p}$ are the covariance matrices of the prior and posterior distributions respectively (see footnote 14 of \citealt*{y3-cosmicshear2} and \citealt{raveri19}).
+This is given by the expression $N_{\rm par, eff} = N_{\rm par, nai} - \mathrm{Tr}[C_\Pi^{-1}C_{\rm p}]$, where $C_\Pi$ and $C_{\rm p}$ are the covariance matrices of the prior and posterior distributions respectively (see footnote 14 of \citealt*{y3-cosmicshear2} and \citealt{raveri19}).

 For a subset of chains (the LSST Y1-like ones), instead of \blockfont{PolyChord} we opt to use a sampler called \blockfont{Nautilus}\footnote{\url{https://nautilus-sampler.readthedocs.io/en/stable/}} \citep{lange23}.
 This choice was primarily driven by speed -- \blockfont{Nautilus} uses neural networks to find an efficient way of choosing the boundary around each set of live points, and as such is relatively fast.
 It is seen to produce comparably accurate posteriors to \blockfont{PolyChord}.
 See Appendix \ref{app:lsst_setup} for further discussion.